nhuante/ImageProcessing_Graphics_Python/README.md

 # Image Processing & Graphics Projects in Python

 Welcome!
-This repository contains two graphics projects developed using Python for a computer graphics course.
+This repository contains three graphics projects developed using Python for a computer graphics course.
 - Project 1 focuses on 2D image filters using convolution
 - Project 2 builds and animates a 3D scarecrow character using OpenGL
 - The final project aims on combining topics from throughout the semester to create an interactive game and focuses on OpenGL as a means to implement collision detection, transformations, obj file loading, and more.